Measurements of neutron fields in a wide energy range using multi-foil activation analysis: Data analysis and results

 We report the $\phi_i$ unfolding results in \textsc{Table}~\ref{tab:ChipIrUnfolding} and their correlations in Fig.~\ref{Fig:ChipIrCorrelations}.
 When compared with the previous unfolding version, the new $\phi_i$ results are all within the ranges of systematic uncertainties investigated in \cite{CHIESA201814}.
 The quality of the results in terms of precision and structure of anti-correlations is similar to that obtained for ROTAX, even if these beamlines are characterized by very different spectra.
 This result highlights the versatility of the multi-foil activation technique in measuring different neutron fields.

 In Fig.~\ref{Fig:ChipIrUnfolding}, we present the plot of the ChipIr unfolded spectrum, built with the same method previously used for ROTAX, with the only difference that in this case we show the guess spectrum with the absolute normalization obtained from the MCNP6 simulation in the fast range.
 From the unfolding result, it is evident the experimental activation data point out a different fast flux spectral shape with respect to the one predicted by MCNP6 simulations.
 The reason of this discrepancy is not yet understood, but from our point of view it is more likely that there is some issue in the MC simulation of high energy neutrons production and propagation through the beamline.
 Indeed, such simulations relies on nuclear models and cross sections affected by relatively high uncertainties.
 On the other hand, since the multi-foil activation technique is based on activity measurements of which we have full control and on neutron cross sections, we can state that the unfolding results in the fast region are reliable within the same range of systematic uncertainty that can affect the cross sections of threshold reactions.
 Therefore, this experimental result will be useful as a benchmark for improving the MC simulations of neutrons in the ChipIr beamline and, more generally, at the ISIS spallation source.
+Beyond that, the activation data collected for this study, being obtained with the same neutron flux, could be used as a relative benchmark for the corresponding cross sections, hinting possible discrepancies in their evaluations.